bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 ## What is a price list?

-A Price List allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](/api-reference/customer-subscribers/customers-api).
+A price list allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](/api-reference/customer-subscribers/customers-api).
 The prices are specified exclusively at the variant level.
-If an active Price List does not contain prices for a variant, then the Catalog pricing will be used.
+If an active price list does not contain prices for a variant, then the catalog pricing will be used.

-You can assign a Price List to a specific sales channel, customer group, or customer group on a specific sales channel using price list assignments via the [Price List Assignment API](https://developer.bigcommerce.com/api-reference/store-management/price-lists/price-lists-assignments/createpricelistassignments).
-You can also associate a Price List to a Customer Group via the Control Panel or the [Customer Groups API](api-reference/store-management/customers-v2).
-Price list assignments combined with a customer group assignment allow you to better target specifically the logged-in customers shopping on that channel.
+You can assign a price list to a specific sales channel, customer group, or customer group on a specific sales channel using price list assignments via the [Price List Assignment API](https://developer.bigcommerce.com/api-reference/store-management/price-lists/price-lists-assignments/createpricelistassignments).
+You can also associate a price list to a customer group via the Control Panel or the [Customer Groups API](api-reference/store-management/customers-v2).
+Price list assignments combined with a customer group assignment allow you to better target the logged-in customers shopping on that channel.

-Price Lists will provide overridden price values to the Stencil storefront.
-You can further customize the final price display within the Stencil template.
-For more information, see the [Theme Objects](/stencil-docs/reference-docs/global-objects-and-properties).
+Price lists will provide overridden price values to the Stencil storefront.
+You can further customize the final price displayed within the Stencil template.
+For more information, see [Theme Objects](/stencil-docs/reference-docs/global-objects-and-properties).

 ### OAuth scopes
 The following OAuth Scopes are required:
 * [Products](/api-docs/getting-started/basics/authentication#authentication_oauth-scopes)

-## Price List definitions
+## Price list definitions

-- **Price List:** a collection of price records; price records make up a price list.
+- **Price list:** a collection of price records; price records make up a price list.

-- **Price Record:** a price override for a particular variant - minimally, a variant ID, price, and currency.
+- **Price record:** a price override for a particular variant - minimally, a variant ID, price, and currency.

 ```json